-- The assets or liabilities are managed, evaluated and reported internally on a fair value basis; - The designation eliminates or significantly reduces an accounting mismatch which would otherwise arise; or - The asset or liability contains an embedded derivative that significantly modifies the cash flows that would otherwise be required under the contract. - Loans and receivables:
+- basis:

+- otherwise arise; or

+- flows that would otherwise be required under the contract.

+- Loans and receivables:

 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
 They arise when the Group provides money, goods or services directly to a debtor with no intention of trading the receivable.